OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 var cachedTopicMappingService = new CachedTopicMappingService(topicMappingService);
 ```

+> _**Important**_: Due to limitations discussed below, the application of the `CachedTopicMappingService` is quite restricted.
+It is likely inapprorpiate for page content, since that wouldn't reflect changes made via the editor.
+And it isn't appropriate for e.g. the `LayoutControllerBase{T}`, since it manually constructs its tree.

+#### Limitations
+While the `CachedTopicMappingService` can be useful for particular scenarios, it introduces several limitations that should be accounted for.

-> *Note:* Be aware that the `CachedTopicMappingService` may take up considerable memory, depending on how many permutations of mapped objects the application has.
-This is especially true since it caches each unique object graph; no effort is made to centralize references to e.g. relationships that reference the same object instance.
+1. It may take up considerable memory, depending on how many permutations of mapped objects the application has.
+This is especially true since it caches each unique object graph; no effort is made to centralize object instances referenced by e.g. relationships in multiple graphs.

-> *Note:* The `CachedTopicMappingService` makes no effort to validate or evict cache entries.
+2. It makes no effort to validate or evict cache entries.
 Topics whose values change during the lifetime of the `CachedTopicMappingService` will not be reflected in the mapped responses.
+3. If a graph is manually constructed (by e.g. programmatically mapping `Children`) then each instance will be separated cached, thus potentially allowing an instance to be shared between multiple graphs.
+This can introduce concerns if edge maintenance is important.